raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 title: picamera
 ---

-`picamera` is the Python library for controlling the Raspberry Pi Camera Module.
+The Python library for controlling the Raspberry Pi camera module is `picamera`.

 #### Usage